About Clinical Trials

 Therapies that are not yet approved by regulatory agencies like the U.S. Food and Drug Administration (FDA) are called investigational.
 Investigational therapies go through a drug development process, which includes clinical trials or research studies in human beings.
 The results of these clinical trials will determine whether they will be approved and can be prescribed to patients by their doctor.

 Understanding Gene Therapy

 Gene therapy is the introduction, removal, or change of genetic material in the cells of a person.
-It is an investigational, or experimental, treatment for some genetic diseases.
+Most gene therapies are investigational treatments.
 Find out more details, including how it is designed to work, and download our brochure for deeper reading!

 Understanding mRNA Therapy